siberoloji/siberoloji.github.io/content/en/blog/engineering/Networks/2024-10-24-what-is-cryptocurrency-why-are-they-so-popular.md

 date: '2024-10-24T21:38:42+03:00'
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

 description:  'But what is cryptocurrency?
 How does it work?
 And why has it gained such immense popularity?
-In this blog post, we will explore the fundamentals of cryptocurrency, its working mechanisms, and the factors driving its growing popularity.'
+In this article, we will explore the fundamentals of cryptocurrency, its working mechanisms, and the factors driving its growing popularity.'

 url:  /what-is-cryptocurrency-why-are-they-so-popular/